 Data Protection has always been a concern for Thesaurus Software and we’ve always aimed to act with complete integrity in this regard.
 But like all companies in preparation for GDPR, we have had to complete a total review on how we gather, maintain and use data.

 Some of the key changes that we’ve made that will affect our customers include;

-- From time-to-time when assisting with an employer query, in order to fully resolve the query the only solution for us is to request a backup of our customer's file.
+From time-to-time when assisting with an employer query, in order to fully resolve the query the only solution for us is to request a backup of our customer's file.
 Whilst we did have security protocols in place for this we felt that we could make them even more secure.
-We've created an in-program support feature that allows users to automatically send a backup of their payroll to us through a secure channel.
-The benefits being that customers don't have to upload the backup to their email where they may forget to delete, but mainly on our side; the backup is saved centrally on a secure server and then automatically deleted after one week.
+We've created an in-program support feature that allows users to automatically send a backup of their payroll to us through a secure channel and in turn allows our support staff to return files securely to our customers.
+The benefits being that emails containing payroll files are no longer needed and also on our side, the backup is saved centrally on a secure server and then automatically deleted after one week.
 In our 2018 software, we are also including a new secure password recovery option.
 We have also worked on increased encryption of data files, just in case some hacker does manage to access your files.

-- We have introduced extra consent fields in different areas of the software / websites.
+Where we rely on consent as a lawful basis for processing personal data, we have introduced extra consent fields in the appropriate areas of the software / websites.

 Internally, we have held staff training and update sessions to ensure our staff are fully aware of GDPR legislation and how it impacts their role.

 If you are a Bright Contracts customer, we have updated the data protection policies within the software.